stewSquared/advent-of-code/README.md

 ## Videos

-Most of these solutions are live on streamed on [Twitch](https://twitch.tv/stewSquared).
-VODs will eventually be published on [YouTube](https://youtube.com/@stewSquared).
-If you found code in this repository helpful, consider following me on either of these platforms.
+Starting 2023 these solutions are live streamed on [YouTube](https://youtube.com/@stewSquared) and [Twitch](https://twitch.tv/stewSquared).
+VODs will be available long-term on YouTube.
+Check out [this playlist](https://www.youtube.com/playlist?list=PLnP_dObOt-rWnSqOUQDc5T_r9TMdaNxJl) for all 2023 videos.
+If you found code in this repository interesting, consider following me on either of these platforms.